-Seqwater holds 3,714ML medium priority IWA under the IROL as an allowance for losses in the Warrill Valley WSS.
-Seqwater excludes these from the base WAE used to calculate prices for the scheme, resulting in higher prices for scheme customers.
+Sequater holds 3,714ML of MP IWA under the IROL as an allowance for losses in the Warrill Valley WSS.
+Sequater excluded these from the base WAE used to calculate prices for the scheme, resulting in higher prices for scheme customers.